yao-ming-svg/study-buddy-ai/README.md

 - Maximum file upload size is 16MB
 - All file processing is done in memory with temporary files
 - The API uses OpenAI's GPT-5-mini model for generation
+- Environment variables are loaded automatically from `.env` file
+- The application includes comprehensive error handling and logging